distrill/assember-n2t/README.md

 # n2t-assembler
 Assembler for the hack assembly language, as specified in the [Nand 2 Tetris book](https://www.nand2tetris.org/).
+These `hack` bin files can be run with the CPU emulator provided to accompany the aforementioned book.

 ### usage
 Accepts an `asm` filename as an argument, and writes the binary code to a `hack` file of the same name.